nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/Umami/Anki Hotkeys.md

 #status/🃏ankify ↓
 ### Better Search
-- tag & deck popover → xx or all:
+- Tag & deck popover → xx or all:
+- Date range dialog for added → dadded
+- Date range dialog for edited → dedited
+- Date range dialog for introduced → dintroduced
+- Date range dialog for rated → drated
+- Modifier for insert current text only → Ctrl
+- Modifier for Negate → Alt
+- Modifier for overriding autosearch default, i.e. to insert OR in between queries

+### Extended Tag Add/Edit Dialog
+-

 ---